Ambrevar/dotfiles/README.md

 	git checkout master

 Some applications will need extra dependencies other than the default ones.
-You might have a look at the lists in the `.pkg/` folder to know what software I've been using.
+You might have a look at the lists in the `.pkg/` folder to know what software I have ve been using.

 --------------------------------------------------------------------------------
 ## Known issues